 As used by:

-Fly business class to London
+Fly business class to London twice a year

 "Bluechain makes it easy to collect and process payments as well as move-in bonds from our residents."